"Memory foam" approach to unsupervised learning

-representing the (negative) time average $\langle V + g (x - \eta) \rangle$ of the expression under the integral.
-The term $g (x - H)$ is a non-linear smooth function of an ergodic process $H$.
-As proved in \cite{Wolf_ergodic_67}, ``zero-memory nonlinear operations on ergodic processes are ergodic" -- therefore, $g (x - H)$ is also an ergodic random process.
-Thus we can replace time average (\ref{eq_time}) by statistical average,

-In the above, the integral with respect to $\eta$ represents, for brevity, $N$ integrals with respect to the components $\eta_1, \ldots,\eta_N$ of vector $\eta$.
-Since $V$ does not depend on $\eta$ explicitly, the first term in the right-hand side of (\ref{eq5}) is equal to $V$.
-The second term is the convolution of $p^{H}_{N} (\eta)$ with the function $g(\eta)$.
-If $g(x - \eta) = \delta (x - \eta)$, where $\delta(z)$ is Dirac delta-function of several variables, this term is equal to minus $p^{H}_{N} (x)$, due to the sifting property of delta-function \cite{Bracewell_86}.
-From (\ref{eq3}) combined with (\ref{eq4}) it follows that the expression (\ref{eq5}) is equal to $0$.
-We therefore proved that as time $t$ goes to infinity, $V(x, t)$ tends to $- p^{H}_{N} (x)$, provided that $g(z)$ tends to Dirac delta-function.

-In Fig. \ref{fig_uncor_cor} the evolution of $V(x,t)$ is illustrated, as two kinds of scalar stimuli are applied to the one-dimensional foam.
-Their PDDs are of similar two-peak shape (see solid lines at the front in (a,c)), but two consecutive values are non-correlated in (a,b), and correlated in (c,d) \cite{comment2}.
-The actual signals applied are shown by filled circles in (b,d), and in $g(z)$ we used $\sigma_z \sqrt{0.1}$.
+~ In Fig. \ref{fig_uncor_cor} the evolution of $V(x,t)$ is illustrated, as two kinds of scalar stimuli are applied to the one-dimensional foam: (a), (c) show the evolving $V$ as a surface in 3D, and (b), (d) show $V$ by the color on the $(x,t)$ plane, as the signal shown by filled circles is applied at each consecutive time moment $t$.
+The PDDs of the two stimuli are of similar two-peak shape (see solid lines at the front in (a,c)), but their two consecutive values are non-correlated in (a,b), and correlated in (c,d) \cite{comment2}.
+For both simulations in $g(z)$ we used $\sigma_z \sqrt{0.1}$.
 One can see that eventually both foams shape into the respective PDDs, but if the stimulus values are uncorrelated, the convergence is faster.

-This shaping mechanism reminds one of kernel density estimation used in statistics \cite{Scott_kernel_92}, but is dynamical as opposed to algorithmic, and has no restriction of independent inputs to the system.
+This shaping mechanism reminds the one of the kernel density estimation used in statistics \cite{Scott_kernel_92}, but is dynamical as opposed to algorithmic, and has no restriction of independent inputs to the system.
 If $H(t)$ is not stationary, the foam evolves into a time-averaged density of the input.

 ~ {\bf Application to musical data.} Next, we illustrate how the proposed foam discovers and memorises musical notes and phrases.
 A children's song ``Mary had a little lamb" was performed with a flute by an amateur musician six times.
 The song involves three musical notes ($A$, $B$ and $G$), consists of 32 beats and was chosen for its simplicity to illustrate the principle.
 The signal was recorded as a wave-file with sampling rate $8$kHz.
 In agreement with what is usually done in speech recognition \cite{Flanagan_77}, the short-time Fourier Transform was applied \cite{Allen_SFT} to the waveform with a sliding window of duration $\tau 0.75$ sec, which was roughly the duration of each note.
 The highest spectral peak was extracted for each window, which corresponded to the main frequency $f$ Hz of the given note.
 A sequence of frequencies $f(t)$ was used to stimulate the foam.
 Note, that each value of $f(t)$ was slightly different from the exact frequency of the respective note, because of the natural variability introduced by a human musician, and the signal $f(t)$ was in fact random, as seen from Fig. \ref{fig_flute_1d}(b).